A Brief History of Me

 Turning Ambiguity Into Direction

-I’ve always been comfortable in the messy middle.
+I’m comfortable in the messy middle.
 Give me a vague brief, a reorg, or a platform that’s outgrown its structure, and I feel at home.
-I like helping teams find a direction they can believe in, not just something theoretical, but practical enough to guide real decisions.
+My job is to help teams find a direction they can actually believe in, not just something that sounds good in a deck, but something grounded enough to guide real decisions.

 Building Alignment through Artifacts

-I help teams think visually.
-When discussions get abstract or stuck, I make them concrete.
-A framework, a prototype, or a map: when people can see, question, and improve something together, alignment happens faster.
+When conversations get abstract or stuck, I make them concrete.
+A framework, a prototype, a map: when people can see something together, question it, and improve it, alignment happens faster and the decisions stick.
+I’ve used this approach with skeptical engineering teams, risk-averse clients, and executive stakeholders who’d never worked with a designer before.

 Caring For Teams And Their Pace